Zbyšek Sion: Life and career

-Sion’s first solo exhibition was in Ústí nad Orlicí in 1966, followed a year later by exhibitions at Divadlo za branou in Prague and the Regional Gallery in Liberec.
-In the 1960s he took part in major exhibitions of Czech modern art, both within Czechoslovakia (the AICA congress, Phases) and abroad (Lignano, Turin, Dortmund, Paris).
+Sion's first solo exhibition was in Ústí nad Orlicí in 1966, followed a year later by exhibitions at Divadlo za branou in Prague and the Regional Gallery in Liberec.
+In the 1960s he took part in major exhibitions of Czech modern art, both within Czechoslovakia (the AICA congress, Phases) and abroad (Lignano, Turin, Dortmund, and.
+Paris).

-In 1958–1962 Zbyšek Sion was one of the founders of a group that later became known as The Crusaders’ School of Pure Humour Without a Joke (together with Zdeněk Beran, Antonín Tomalík and Antonín Málek).
+In 1958–1962 Zbyšek Sion was one of the founders of a group that later became known as The Crusaders’ School of Pure Humour Without a Joke (together with Zdeněk Beran, Antonín Tomalík, and Antonín Málek).
 After 1967 the group moved its base from one pub (U Křižovníků) to another (U Svitáků).
 The group played an important role during the normalization era leading up to the founding of Charter 77.
 Sion’s employment during the normalisation years included a brief period operating a water pump for an engineering geology company, Stavební geologie Praha (1974–1975).
 He had no further solo exhibitions in Czechoslovakia until 1990, but he was included in several collective exhibitions abroad (Düsseldorf, Padua, Konstanz) and at regional galleries.
 In 1973 and 1977 he held private exhibitions for his friends in his cellar studio in Vinohrady in Prague.

 After Velvet Revolution in 1989, Sion was appointed associate professor in the painting studio at the Academy of Fine Arts.
 He took part in a symposium on Art Informel (1991) and was featured at the exhibition Czech Art Informel: Pioneers of Abstraction 1957–1964.
-In 1993 he had retrospective exhibitions in Roudnice nad Labem, The Václav Špála Gallery in Prague and the Ostrava House of Art.
+In 1993 he had retrospective exhibitions in Roudnice nad Labem, The Václav Špála Gallery in Prague, and the Ostrava House of Art.
 In 1996 Sion had another retrospective at the Rudolfinum Gallery in Prague.

-Zbyšek Sion lives and works in Polička.
+Zbyšek Sion lived and worked in Polička.
+He died there on 21 October 2025, at the age of 87.